Realistic head model: FEM with DUNEuro

 Authors: Takfarinas Medani, Juan Garcia-Prieto, Francois Tadel, Sophie Schrader, Anand Joshi, Christian Engwer, Carsten Wolters, John Mosher and Richard Leahy

 This tutorial explains how to use DUNEuro to compute the forward model using the finite element method (FEM).
-The FEM methods use the realistic volume mesh of the head generated from the segmentation of the MRI.
-The FEM models provide more accurate results than the spherical forward models and more realistic geometry and tissue propriety than the BEM methods.
+The FEM methods use a realistic volume mesh of the head generated from the segmentation of the MRI.
+The FEM models provide more accurate results than the spherical forward models and more realistic geometry and tissue properties than the BEM methods.
 Its applications include accurate source localization in MEG/EEG/sEEG/ECoG and TMS/TDCS optimizations.

-The scope of this page is limited to a basic example (head model with 3 layers), more advanced options for head model generation and forward model options are discussed in the tutorial about FEM mesh generation, FEM tensors estimation, FEM median nerve example.
-We assume that you have already followed the introduction tutorials (or at least the head modeling tutorial), we will not discuss the general principles of forward modeling here.
+The scope of this page is limited to a basic example (head model with 3 layers).
+More advanced options for mesh generation and forward model computation are discussed in other tutorials: FEM mesh generation, FEM tensors estimation, FEM median nerve example.
+We assume that you have already followed the introduction tutorials, we will not discuss the general principles of forward modeling here.

-DUNEuro is an open-source C++ software library for solving partial differential equations (PDE) in neurosciences using mesh bases methods.
+DUNEuro is an open-source C++ software library for solving partial differential equations (PDE) in neurosciences using mesh-based methods.
 It is based on the DUNE library and its main features include solving the EEG and MEG forward problem and providing simulations for brain stimulation.

 As distributed on the DUNEuro GitLab, the source code works only on Linux operating systems.
-Interfaces to Matlab and Python are possible, but you need to install and compile duneuro by yourself (more documentation).
-For Brainstorm, we adapted this code and were able to generate binaries for the main operating systems (Windows, Linux and MacOS), which are downloaded automatically when needed ($HOME/.brainstorm/bst-duneuro).
+Interfaces to Matlab and Python are possible, but you need to install and compile DUNEuro by yourself.
+For Brainstorm, we adapted this code and were able to generate binaries for the main operating systems (Windows, Linux and MacOS), which are downloaded automatically when needed as a Brainstorm plugin.
 This project is available on our GitHub repository bst-duneuro.

 We would like to thank the DUNEuro team for their help with this integration work: Carsten Wolters, Christian Engwer, Sophie Schrader, Andreas Nuessing, Tim Erdbruegger, Marios Antonakakis, Johannes Vorwerk & Maria Carla Piastra.